Product Life Cycle

 This degree of influence can have significant consequences on the success of a product life cycle.
 By accessing early feedback, MSLs can help drug manufacturers understand whether the medical community is ready to accept the product or additional time is needed for patients and doctors to find out more.

-Medical affairs teams should also be ready to respond to requests for feedback from external stakeholders.
-Being able to write an effective medical information letter is key.
+Medical Affairs teams should also be ready to respond to requests for feedback from external stakeholders and be able to write an effective medical information letter.

 Product Life Cycles and Patents